-Being charged with a Sex Crime means that you are facing potentially serious consequences.
-In Pennsylvania, a person found guilty of a sex crime will have to register as a sex offender under Megan's Law.
-In addition to harsh legal penalties, if found guilty of committing a sex crime, an individual can expect to encounter difficulties in both their personal and professional lives.
-The reality is that being a registered sex offender is a strain upon every aspect of a person's life and is something to be avoided at all costs.
+Being charged with a Sex Crime means that you are faced with potentially serious consequences.
+In Pennsylvania, a person found guilty of a Sex Crime will have to register as a sex offender under Megan’s Law.
+In addition to harsh legal penalties, if found guilty of committing a Sex Crime, an individual can expect to encounter difficulties in both their professional and personal lives.
+The reality is that being a registered sex offender is a strain on every aspect of a person’s life, and is to be avoided at all costs.

-With these predictably serious consequences looming in the event of a conviction for a sex offense, any person charged with a sex offense has to take the situation seriously.
+With these predictably grave consequences looming in the event of a conviction for a sex offense, any person charged with a sex offense has to take the situation seriously.
 You need to hire a Criminal Defense Attorney who will fight to avoid lengthy prison terms and probations.
-Attorneys with a strong litigation background and extensive criminal defense experience are vital to favorably resolving your case.
+Lawyers with a strong litigation background and extensive criminal defense experience are vital to favorably resolving your case.

 Rape – 18 Pa.C.S.A. §3121 – Felony of the first degree

 When a person has sexual intercourse with another by force, compulsion, or otherwise involuntarily.